-- If found the system file checker utility Restore them from a compressed folder located on %WinDir%\System32\dllcache.
+- If you find the system file checker utility Restore them from a compressed folder located on %WinDir%\System32\dllcache.

 - Wait until 100% complete the scanning process

-- After that Restart windows and check High System resource usage problem resolved.
+- After that Restart windows and check the High System resource usage problem is resolved.

 Run DISM Command